{content}

 Helping carers to continue caring and have a life of their own

-There are 6.5 million carers in the UK.
-This is one in 10 of the population.
-In North Lincolnshire there are over 19,000 carers which equates to 11 per cent of the population.
+There are 10.6million carers in the UK.
+This is one in five of the population.
+In North Lincolnshire, according to the 2021 census it is estimated there approximately 15,430 which equates to 9 per cent of our population.

 North Lincolnshire has a wide range of support available to all types of carers including young carers, parent carers, working carers and adult carers.